Free Resources

 It can only display continuous data.
 If you need to track changes over time, then a Line Chart is highly suitable to use.
 A Line Chart is also highly effective in identifying trends or patterns within your data.

-Use Cases
+Uses Cases

-Line charts are versatile and widely used across various domains for different purposes.
+Line Charts are versatile and widely used across various domains for different purposes.
 Some common use cases include:

 • Time Series Analysis: Line charts are often used to visualize trends and changes in data over time.
 For example, they can show stock price fluctuations, temperature variations, or website traffic patterns.